sinoe9891/sinoe9891/README.md

 ### I'm a enthusiast developer in love with JavaScript
 - 🔭 I’m currently working at Grupo K
 - 🌱 I’m currently learning as much as I can.
 - 🥅 2023 goals: ¡To be a Senior UX/UI Designer!
+I succeeded
 - ⚡ Fun fact: I started coding because I wanted to build website.

 ### 💬 Contact